 Global Pulse is a flagship innovation initiative of the United Nations Secretary-General on big data.
 Its vision is a future in which big data is harnessed safely and responsibly as a public good.
 Its mission is to accelerate discovery, development and scaled adoption of big data innovation for sustainable development and humanitarian action.

 The initiative was established based on a recognition that digital data offers the opportunity to gain a better understanding of changes in human well-being, and to get real-time feedback on how well policy responses are working.
-The overarching objective of Global Pulse is to mainstream the use of data mining and real-time data analytics into development organizations and communities of practice.

 To this end, Global Pulse is working to promote awareness of the opportunities Big Data presents for relief and development, forge public-private data sharing partnerships, generate high-impact analytical tools and approaches through its network of Pulse Labs, and drive broad adoption of useful innovations across the UN System.

 Global Pulse functions as a network of innovation labs where research on Big Data for Development is conceived and coordinated.
 We partner with experts from UN agencies, governments, academia, and the private sector to research, develop, and mainstream approaches for applying real-time digital data to 21st century development challenges.
 Our objectives include: